Investigating Innocence: Conviction Integrity Unit

 Beginning in 2019, Investigating Innocence heavily advocated for the institution of a Conviction Integrity Unit in Illinois.
-Conviction integrity units, which investigate innocence claims, have popped up in recent years in major metropolitan areas such as Dallas, New York, and Chicago.
+Conviction integrity units, which investigate innocence claims, have been established in recent years in major metropolitan areas such as Dallas, New York, and Chicago.
 As government organizations, these groups have a greater ability to access evidence and assist defendants than independent innocence organizations.
 Illinois has a conviction integrity unit, which has seen over 70 convictions overturned since 2017, but it serves only the Chicago area and smaller counties lack funding for such units.
 "It would be a financial burden for this office to have a truly independent staff of at least one investigator and one attorney to review the claims, and there are not enough claims like this in a county like Sangamon to warrant those resources," Clutter said.
 "But on a state level, it makes sense to have it housed in the attorney general's office."
 In November of 2024, Attorney General Kwame Raoul announced the establishment of the state's first ever Conviction Integrity Unit within the Attorney General's office.
 “Over the past five years, we have worked with state’s attorneys, appellate justices, the Department of Justice and others to establish a unit within my office that would solely focus on reviewing wrongful convictions, seeking relief when warranted and preventing the devastation caused when someone is wrongfully convicted,” Raoul said.
 “Wrongful convictions destroy lives, diminish faith in our criminal justice system, and put victims and the general public at risk, as true perpetrators of crimes are able to escape punishment.
 As a career prosecutor and the state’s top law enforcement official, I look forward to the critical work this unit will do in collaboration with state’s attorneys and stakeholders across the state to ensure integrity in convictions.”